pantaluna/pantaluna.github.io/README.md

 my_neom8n_gps_using_lib

 ## Shop Product.
-Ublox NEO-M8N GPS Module with Shell
+Ublox NEO-M8N GPS Module with Shell.

-## CHIP SYSINFO
+## CHIP SYSINFO for this specific GPS Board
 - The system software runs from ROM (opposed to from Flash).
 The module contains no Flash so firmware upgrades are not possible (which is OKAY as the ROM contains a recent version V3.x).
 - The board supports UBX Protocol Version 18.00 (a recent version).
 - Dumping Message UBX->MON->VER: